Regio Songfestival: Format

 Thirteen original songs representing different regions of the Netherlands are performed in a live television show, broadcast simultaneously by all participating broadcasters.
 A "region" as a participant is represented by its regional public broadcaster – one from each of the twelve provinces, with the exception of South Holland, which is represented by two broadcasters: one serving the province's northern subregions (The Hague and surroundings; presented as "West"), and one serving the southern subregions (Rotterdam and surroundings; presented as "Rijnmond").

 Each participating broadcaster has sole discretion over the process it may employ to select its entry for the contest.
-Entrants are not allowed to have had a Top 40 hit prior to participation, and have to sing in a regional language or dialect or in Dutch.
-Regional contests that serve as a broadcaster's selection process include Liet (Omrop Fryslân) and the Drèents Liedtiesfestival (RTV Drenthe).
+Entrants may not have had a Top 40 hit prior to participating, and must perform in a regional language or dialect, or in Dutch.
+Regional contests that have served as a broadcaster's selection process include Liet (Omrop Fryslân) and the Drèents Liedtiesfestival (RTV Drenthe).

 The programme is staged by one of the regions and is broadcast from an auditorium in the selected host city.
 The winner is determined by a combination of votes cast by regional juries (67%) and a public televote (33%).
+In addition, an AI jury member, named Robin, was introduced in 2025, who evaluates entries based on the quality of their lyrics.
 Entries cannot receive points from their own regional jury.
 The participating broadcaster of the winning entry is given the honour of organising the following year's event.